 The RFI soil and groundwater sampling was determined to adequately characterize the extent of soil and groundwater contamination at this SWMU for risk evaluation purposes.
 The significance of potential exposures at SWMU 5 was evaluated in the RFI baseline human health risk assessment and screening level ecological risk assessment.
 The risk assessments determined that there are no unacceptable human health or ecological risks associated with this SWMU, with the exception of hypothetical exposures of outdoor routine workers to subsurface NAPL observed along the west side of the SWMU and maintenance worker exposure to shallow groundwater at two locations adjacent to the north side and south side of the unit.
 The RFI determined that the existing cap meets the minimum requirements defined in the RFI Work Plan; however, explosive gas measurements near this unit exceeded the screening level of 25% of the lower exposure limit.
-The locations of potential landfill gas at levels of concern were identified for corrective measures assessment.
+The locations of potentially unacceptable human exposure to groundwater and NAPL, and the presence of potential landfill gas at levels of concern were identified for corrective measures assessment.
 ESOI subsequently conducted an additional explosive gas assessment for Ohio EPA Division of Solid and Infectious Waste Management (DSIWM); the results of this work are summarized in Section 5.2.5.